FerasBasha/Forecasting-Retail-Sales-Using-Google-Trends-and-Machine-Learning/README.md

 ### Prediction Task

 - The prediction task for the Brazilian e-commerce dataset is to forecast the weekly number of sales transactions by product category.
 The scope of sales transactions from the Brazilian e-commerce dataset are limited to the Sao Paolo region and for the top 7 selling product categories.
-Hence, for the Brazilian e-commerce dataset, each forecasting model (SARIMA, FBProphet, XGBoost, LSTM) is run 7 times, once for each product category.
+Thus, the Brazilian e-commerce dataset is split into 7 separate datasets and each forecasting model (SARIMA, FBProphet, XGBoost, LSTM) is trained and tested 7 times, once for each product category

 - The prediction task for Breakfast at the Frat dataset is to forecast the weekly number of units sold of 4 items across 3 stores.
-Therefore, using the Breakfast at the Frat dataset, each forecasting model (SARIMA, FBProphet, XGBoost, LSTM) is run 12 times, once for each product and store combination.
+Therefore, the Breakfast at the Frat dataset is split into 12 separate datasets and each forecasting model (SARIMA, FBProphet, XGBoost, LSTM) is trained and tested 12 times, once for each product and store combination.
 The data used from the Breakfast at the Frat dataset include sales history, promotional, product, manufacturer and store information.

 ### Models